Ricston/mule-module-mybatis/README.md

 =======
 This is the Mule module for MyBatis developed by Ricston Ltd (www.ricston.com).

-To compile and package from source, just execute: mvn package
+To compile and package from source, just execute: mvn package.
+This will also generate the Mule Studio plugin.

 All tests are use-cases which you can copy and paste from.